Abalone Fishery

 Overview

-Commercial abalone fishing in Tasmania waters began in the later 1950s with annual catches in the order of 2,000 tons being landed by the mid-1960s.
-The fishery has predominantly focused on blacklip abalone, with greenlip abalone typically accounting for around 5% of the total wild harvest.
+Commercial abalone fishing in Tasmanian waters began in the late 1950s with annual catches in the order of 2,000 tons being landed by the mid-1960s.
+The fishery has predominantly focused on blacklip abalone (picture below), with greenlip abalone typically accounting for around 5% of the total wild harvest.

 In 2020/21, the gross value of production of the fishery was around $50 million from a total catch of approximately 1,000 tonnes.